What is School Governance all about?

 Monitoring and evaluating standards and pupil progress.School Improvement Meetings

-Monitoring teaching and learning, as well as management and leadership.
+Monitoring outcomes, as well as management and leadership.
 Evaluating head teacher reports and governor visit reports.School Visits

 These take place every half term and have a specific focus related to the current school development plan.
 They provide an opportunity for individual governors to speak to the children and staff, spend time in the classrooms and look at the work in children’s books where appropriate.
 The governor then writes a report that is presented at the next Governors meeting.Training